awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping.md

 # AWS::ElasticLoadBalancingV2::LoadBalancer SubnetMapping<a name="aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping"></a>

-Specifies a subnet to attach to an Application Load Balancer or a Network Load Balancer\.
+Specifies a subnet to attach to a load balancer\.

 ## Syntax<a name="aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping-syntax"></a>